yktoo/yktoo.com/content/blog/posts/0111/index.en.md

 **It sounds quite easy, so you just start to jam, or you first agree on…**

 No, we don't agree, we just do it.
 I noticed—when we talk too much, it takes away the energy.
 Because when you start talking as a musician, it becomes a friction.
 Always.
 Because then you say: yeah, but I want this, and you want that, but I want this too!
-And then you have these stupid fights—it's normal for musicians, everybode wants to have a part of it, and be proud of what they did.
+And then you have these stupid fights—it's normal for musicians, everybody wants to have a part of it, and be proud of what they did.

 **But also you're playing music that appeals to emotions, so you should keep it emotional, keep it warm.**